-First, let’s start by calculating the accuracy of your mechanical watch on Toolwatch.io to get a reference measure.
+First, let’s start by calculating the accuracy of your mechanical watch on Toolwatch.io to get a reference measure without needing a timing machine.
 You want to know if your watch is running too slow or too fast in order to correct it accordingly.

 Regulating the accuracy of a mechanical watch

-Following your watch accuracy result obtained on Toolwatch.io, three cases can be described if your accuracy is not between the -10/+10spd (sec per day) range:
+Following your watch accuracy result obtained using the Toolwatch app, three cases can be listed if your accuracy is not between the -10/+10spd (sec per day) range.
+As a reminder, usually we consider accuracy within that range to be acceptable but this can be challenged depending on the certification of your watches.

 - Your watch is losing time (between -20spd and -10spd):

-In this case, to gain more seconds per day, you need to lay the watch flat for a few hours.
-Put the dial uppermost.
+In this case, you are looking to gain more seconds per day.
+The recommendation is to lay the watch flat for a few hours so that the dial is put uppermost.

 - Your watch in running a bit too fast (between +10spd and +25spd):

-To lose a few seconds per day, you will need to put the watch vertically on the case side, with the crown downwards.
+Here, you are looking to lose a few seconds per day in order to compensate.
+You will there need to put the watch vertically on the case side, with the crown facing downwards.

 - Your watch is running way too fast (above +25spd):